ItaloHugoMDS/Threat_Hunting/README.md

 ![Certification Analysis 1](./images/Certification_Analysis_1.png "Certification Analysis 1")

 1. The frame that's been analysed, which is the *server hello* during the process of the TLS Handshake;
 2. Some details are highlighted as odd in this section.
-The following details are considered as suspicious:
+The following details are considered suspicious:
    1. The "State or Province" section doesn't match the "Country name" section, since "TA" is not a valid province in the Netherlands ("NL");
    2. The "Locality name" section also doesn't match the information regarding the geolocation of the issuer for the